snikiforov55/rexec/README.md

 The modules communicate to each other by means of channels.

 The Http request is received by the web api module in a form of the POST request with a JSON coded body.
-The web server spawns a task per request.
+The web server spawns a Response task per request.

 After the body is parsed successfully, the start command is sent to the Broker.
 The broker spawns a task for the child process.